Meet The Team

 Rev Andrew Woff

-Andrew is very excited about being a church pastor again.
-He relishes the grounded, compassionate, generous, ordinary goodness of the St Kilda Baptist community.
+After an early dalliance with accounting(!), Andrew has been a pastoral leader for 36 years.
+He feels that God has left the best to last; he loves the grounded, compassionate, generous, ordinary goodness of the St Kilda Baptist community and working within its pastoral and leadership teams.
 He has done further training as a Spiritual Director and is a member of WellSpring’s formation team for the training of Spiritual Directors.
-While fully committed to life at St Kilda, Andrew and Alice are soon to become members of the Holy Transfiguration Community which is based in Teesdale outside Geelong.
+While fully committed to life at St Kilda, Andrew and his partner Alice are also members of the Holy Transfiguration Community which is based in Teesdale outside Geelong.